mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 #### Creating global styles

-If you'd like some CSS to be loaded by every page, you can define global styles by using the `globalCSS` API.
+Use the `globalCSS` API to define global styles to load across an entire app.

-These should be defined at the top level of your JavaScript file:
+You should define these at the top level of your JavaScript file:

 ```js
 import { globalCSS } from '@pigment-css/react';